thomasWeise/oa/metaheuristics/localSearch/README.md

 [@tbl:jssp_hc_results] tells us very clearly that our simple hill climber&nbsp;`hc` performs much better than the random sampling algorithm&nbsp;`rs`.
 It wins in terms of $\minBestF$ and $\meanBestF$ on every single problem instance.
 It also has the overall better scaled objective values ($\minBestFscaled$, $\geomeanBestFscaled$, $\maxBestFscaled$).
+Interestingly, on every single on of our eight benchmark instances, it has a higher standard deviation ($\stddevBestF$) of the end results compared to `rs`.

 \rel.figure{makespan_scaled_hc}{Violin plots overlaid with box plots to illustrate the distributions of the (scaled) makespans achieved by `hc` and `rs` on the different JSSP instances.}{makespan_scaled_hc.svgz}{width=99.9%}